jartigag/cookiecutter-data-science/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+├── setup.py           <- Make this project pip installable with `pip install -e` └── src                <- Source code for use in this project.
-│   ├── __init__.py    <- Makes src a Python module
-│   │
-│   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    ├── data           <- Scripts to download or generate data │   └── make_dataset.py
-│   │
-│   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-│   │
-│   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-│   │   ├── predict_model.py
-│   │   └── train_model.py
-│   │
-│   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
-└── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
+    │
+    ├── models         <- Scripts to train models and then use trained models to make predictions │   ├── predict_model.py
+    │   └── train_model.py
+    │
+    └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py
 ```

 ## Contributing